LearnOnDemandSystems/docs/lod/instruction-sets.md

 1. Select the language you wish the lab window text to be displayed in.

-    >[note] Please note that selecting a language from this menu does not translate your lab instructions into that language.
+    >[!note] Please note that selecting a language from this menu does not translate your lab instructions into that language.
 As a lab author, you must enter the lab instructions into the lab instruction editor, using the chosen language.

 1. Enter a **Lab Title** for the Instruction Set.
 This title will be displayed as the lab title in a launched lab.
 For more information, see [Setting the Displayed Lab Title Using Instruction Sets](#setting-the-displayed-lab-title-using-instruction-sets).